There are so many choices these days! But which vegan milks are best for us, and the planet?

 What Is Carrageenan?

-Carrageenan is a glucose-related sugar called a sulfate polygalactan, which comes from normally good-for-you red seaweed and algae.
+Carrageenan is a glucose-related sugar called a sulfate polygalactan.
+It comes from normally good-for-you red seaweed and algae.
 Its name is derived from an Irish coastal region named “Carragheen,” where the original harvesting of the seaweed began.

-The problem is that carrageenan is heavily processed with chemicals (potassium hydroxide) to remove the cellulose and neutralize its acidity.
-In its degraded form, carrageenan exposes an unstable sulfur compound that is known to cause inflammation in animals and humans; in fact, degraded carrageenan is commonly used in the scientific world in order to induce inflammation in lab animals.
+The problem is that carrageenan is heavily processed with chemicals (namely, potassium hydroxide).
+This removes the cellulose and neutralises its acidity.
+In its degraded form, carrageenan exposes an unstable sulfur compound that is known to cause inflammation in animals and humans.
+In fact, degraded carrageenan is commonly used in the scientific world in order to induce inflammation in lab animals.
+Yipes!

 This degraded form is called poligeenan and is not used in the food industry.
 However, it is known that when stable carrageenan is heated (almond latte, anyone?) or exposed to strong acids (such as stomach acid) the sulfur component becomes unstable and reactive, causing inflammation.
 And we all know that inflammation in the body can lead to several diseases, including cancer, right?